 If you’ve been following our blog posts, for a while, you’ll know that there are all sorts of strange critters that might show up in your aquarium.
 Some, like spaghetti worms and peanut worms, are unsightly but not harmful.
-Others, like the ones on the list of unwanted aquarium hitchhikers, are another story!
+Others, like those on the list of unwanted aquarium hitchhikers, are another story!

 Today we’re discussing another creature that can pop up in your tank unexpectedly: the pineapple sponge.
 Keep reading for everything you need to know about what a pineapple sponge is and whether they’re harmful or not.